DorukKantarcioglu/panic-at-the-devops/README.md

 <br>
 **Project Functions:**

 * If one student tests positive, app will notify the instructor to not let the student in the lecture.
-It will also notify the students in the same section to get tested for covid because of contact.
+The student will be asked to report other students that he has contacted recently.
+The reported students and the students in the same section with the covid positive student will be notified and need to get tested before entering the lectures.

 * If the instructor tests positive for covid it will notify students, who attended the class from the last 3 days, to get a test.